Schiff targeted by GOP after Mueller probe ends: 'Dishonest.' 'Off the rails.'

 "He's been dishonest with the American public on what was happening, blaming the Republicans" for stifling the congressional probe into Russia's election meddling, Turner said Tuesday on CNN.

-Rep. John Ratcliff, R-Tex., a member of the intelligence committee, criticized Schiff and others who have claimed to seeing collusion.
+Rep. John Ratcliff, R-Texas, a member of the intelligence committee, criticized Schiff and others who have claimed to seeing collusion.

 "The special counsel said there is no evidence of a Trump-Russia collusion conspiracy, which is a clear indictment of those who say they have such evidence of collusion or conspiracy," Ratcliff said.
 "They helped Putin consume the public discourse for two years about a false story they claimed was true and, in so doing, gave Vladimir Putin a kind of success he could not have possibly imagined."